ggorlen/portascrape/README.md

 TODO:

 - Select the tightest match for text
-- Break out special opts for waitForFunction because it doesn't use text matchers.
+- Break out special opts for `wait` because it doesn't use text matchers.
 - Add tests
 - Add TS checking, linting and autoformatting
 - Make sure jsdocs are correct

 Coming soon, maybe:

+- Add option to permanently listen for a predicate (basically `wait` with an infinite loop around it and the option to remove it)
 - Sync versions of the above API that don't wait
 - Add ability to change default timeouts
 - Pretty DOM element logging